GuillaumeKESTEMAN/Tilleuls_Rewards/README.md

 - And migrate the migrations : `docker-compose exec php bin/console doctrine:migrations:migrate`

 ### Database Data Initialization :
-- Initialize data in database with `docker-compose exec php bin/console doctrine:fixtures:load --no-interaction`
+- Initialize data in database with `docker-compose exec php bin/console hautelook:fixtures:load`

 ### Project Launch :
 - Launch this command : `make start` or just `make`

 or
 - Open a terminal in the root and launch this command : `docker-compose up -d`
-- Initialize the database with : `docker-compose exec php bin/console doctrine:fixtures:load`
+- Initialize the database with : `docker-compose exec php bin/console hautelook:fixtures:load`
 - And go to the `admin/` directory and launch this command : `yarn start`

 ### Project Stop :